 Said/Unsaid is an on-going photographic exploration of my kin and childhood home.
 I was raised below the poverty line on a commune of sorts, in the Appalachian region of the American Southeast.
 We still call this property the Ridge.
 There, over the past three decades, my father has built several houses entirely out of salvaged materials.
 These homes are architectural hybrids that echo the amalgamous lives that inhabit them.

 During my childhood, our scavenger lifestyle was presented as a conscious refusal to join the Capitalist (money-hungry) ethos of American society in the 1980’s.
 I was told to consider hunger of the belly more noble than the desire to possess.
 At some point I realized that much of that rhetoric was soaked in mind-altering substances, and left home at sixteen.

 In 2005, my father entered an arranged marriage with a Cambodian woman named Chorvry Tek.
-At the time, I was teaching English in Seoul, and only saw a video of their Cambodian nuptials years later.
-The distance felt like a hole.
+At the time, I was also on the other side of the world.
+Years later, I found a video clip of their nuptial parade through her home village in a documentary made by Fugue State Films.
+The distance felt strange, like a hole to crawl into.